iwantmyname/blog/_posts/2014-11-18-three-pronged-approach.md

 ***

-Quick recap: So to get a blog post in front of me in 2015, it has to either get picked up by a tiny handful of eyes attached to aggregators, or tweeted enough times to catch me right when I'm checking.
-Bad news for brands— getting picked up by aggregators is hard, and the odds I'll see any given tweet is quite low (and I check often... most people don't even check their feed every day).
+Quick recap: So to get a blog post in front of me in 2014, it has to either get picked up by a tiny handful of eyes attached to aggregators, or tweeted enough times to catch me right when I'm checking.
+Bad news for brands—getting picked up by aggregators is hard, and the odds I'll see any given tweet is quite low (and I check often... most people don't even check their feed every day).
 Basically, you'd need a coordinated plan to get me to read anything not reaching critical mass, and as a brand writer myself, that's so frustrating.

 ***